 Overall things went very smoothly and there were no real obstacles that I could not overcome with a little patients.
 Systems may be slow or down at times, but it all worked out in the end.
 I now have two functional iPhone 4s and two Wi-Fi only iPhone 3Gs.

-An overwhelming feeling of "Jamais Vu" is how I would best describe the experience of re-entering both the mobile as well as the development scenes since the advent of Apple's iPhone SDK.
+An overwhelming feeling of “Jamais Vu” is how I would best describe the experience of re-entering both the mobile as well as the development scenes since the advent of Apple’s iPhone SDK.
 Ground breaking new technology, ever-expanding features and capabilities in each new SDK.
 Innovative and hip company in Silicon Valley calling all the shots.
 And like a moth to a flame I just have to be there no matter what.
+Writing about it, speaking about it, teaching, mentoring, and building solutions with it.